odan/slim4-skeleton/docs/validation.md

 This project comes with [cakephp/validation](https://github.com/cakephp/validation) +
 [selective/validation](https://github.com/selective-php/validation) and contains some usage examples.

-The `cakephp/validation` component is need to validate complex form data (arrays) against a specific set of rules, and the `selective/validation` component collects the validation errors, throws validation exceptions and transforms the result into a proper JSON response.
+The `cakephp/validation` component is needed to validate complex form data (arrays) against a specific set of rules, and the `selective/validation` component collects the validation errors, throws validation exceptions and transforms the result into a proper JSON response.